 So rather than complain for the hundredth time about Karl's inane decision to start Anthony Carter over J.R.
 Smith, or Kenyon Martin's need to develop a mid-range jump shot, or Carmelo Anthony's inability to back up his words with actions, I'm going to kick off the new season as a solutions-oriented fan.
-We all know why the "experts" think the upcoming Nuggets season is going to be a total disaster, but none of them know why the Nuggets season could be
+We all know why the "experts" think the upcoming Nuggets season is going to be a total disaster, but none of them know why the Nuggets season could be a resounding success.

 George Karl and the Nuggets should look no further than the 2006-07 Golden State Warriors, who only won 42 regular season games before shocking the world with a first round upset over the 67-win Dallas Mavericks.
 The key to the Warriors success that season was throwing out how traditional basketball is typically played in favor of augmenting the talents of the players on the team.
 Instead of forcing a bunch of selfish, shoot-first, no-commitment-to-defense players into playing defensive-minded, Spurs-type basketball, head coach Don Nelson knew he had nothing to lose and let them be the selfish, shoot-first, no-commitment-to-defense type players they were born to be.

 And why Karl - already playing with the house's money with $6 million guaranteed to him - is all of sudden preaching defense to an offensively talented yet undersized team, is beyond me.